Columbus Metropolitan Library

 The Columbus Metropolitan Library (CML) is a public library system in Franklin County, Ohio, in the Columbus metropolitan area.
-The library serves an area of 872,000 residents, has a collection of 1,483,433 volumes, and circulates 17,262,267 items per year.
+The library serves an area of approximately 1 million residents, has a collection of 1,483,433 volumes, and circulates 17,262,267 items per year.

-The library consists of the Main Library and 22 branches located in neighborhoods throughout Franklin County.
-The branches are Canal Winchester, Driving Park, Dublin, Franklinton, Gahanna, Hilliard, Hilltop, Karl Road, Linden, Livingston, Marion-Franklin, Martin Luther King, New Albany, Northern Lights, Northside, Parsons, Reynoldsburg, Shepard, South High, Southeast, Whetstone, and Whitehall.
+The library consists of the Main Library and 23 branches located in neighborhoods throughout Franklin County.
+The branches are Barnett, Canal Winchester, Driving Park, Dublin, Franklinton, Gahanna, Hilliard, Hilltop, Karl Road, Linden, Livingston, Marion-Franklin, Martin Luther King, New Albany, Northern Lights, Northside, Parsons, Reynoldsburg, Shepard, South High, Southeast, Whetstone, and Whitehall.
 CML also jointly operates the Northwest Library in cooperation with Worthington Libraries.
-Columbus Metropolitan Library is a member of the Central Library Consortium, which enables its 17-member library systems to share a catalog.
+Columbus Metropolitan Library is a member of the Central Library Consortium, which enables its 18-member library systems to share a catalog.

 History

 Early history

 Following the founding of Columbus in 1812, the people of the city struggled to establish a public library.
 While several attempts were made with private funds, such as the 1835 Columbus Reading Room and Institute and the 1853 Columbus Athenium, these were all short-lived.
 On January 1, 1872, John J. Janney introduced an ordinance to the Columbus City Council which would allocate public funds for the construction of a library.
 The Columbus Public Library and Reading Room was opened on March 4, 1873, in the reading room on the first floor of City Hall, with a collection of 1,500 books.